 - Unresponsive to everyday sounds

-- Very loud meowing
+- Loud meowing

 A cat going deaf shows several signs.
-If you notice her not coming to you when you call, or if she doesn’t come running when you open that can of food, a visit to your vet’s office is in order.
+If you notice they don’t come to you when you call, or if they don’t come running when you open that can of food, a visit to your vet’s office is in order.

 While congenital deafness is irreversible, hearing impairments caused by inflammation of the ear have been successfully reversed through medications or surgery.
-Some animals have even been lucky enough to use a hearing aid, just as humans do!
+Some animals have even been lucky enough to use a hearing aid, just as humans do.